-Current events are listed below followed by Lane's integrated planning and institutional effectiveness model, the Economic Impact Study, Program Demand Gap Analysis, and the Environmental Scan Reports.
+Below is a description and diagram of Lane's current planning and institutional effectiveness model, which is "under construction" and will emerge as the integrated planning framework.
+This page also provides links to the Economic Impact Study, Program Demand Gap Analysis, and the Environmental Scan Reports.

-Lane's integrated planning model is designed to support and further the college’s mission, with a focus on student learning and success.
-The model forms the basis for regular and effective assessment, improvement, accomplishment, and adaptation.
+Lane's planning model is designed to support and further the college’s mission, with a focus on student learning and success.
+It forms the basis for regular and effective assessment, improvement, accomplishment, and adaptation, discussed below.

-Strategic goals and objectives are established every five years as part of a comprehensive strategic planning process that identifies priority actions needed to support and improve achievement of Lane’s mission, as measured by institutional indicators.
+Strategic goals and objectives are established every five years as part of a comprehensive strategic planning process that identifies priority actions needed to support and improve achievement of Lane’s mission, as measured by mission fulfillment indicators.

 About Planning and Institutional Effectiveness